 Data Loss

-When it comes to physical documents, there’s always a risk involved.
+When it comes to storing information on paper, there’s always risk involved.
 Paper documents are easily lost or misplaced and are susceptible to damage from environmental factors such as water, fire, or even just wear and tear over time.

-Lost or damaged documents can lead to significant project delays, financial burdens, and even legal complications.
+Lost or damaged documents can lead to project delays, mistakes, and even legal complications.
 It can also harm your company’s reputation, violate data privacy laws, and disrupt project timelines.

 Issues with Accessibility and Sharing